 Once you've gotten the GPS module tested with direct rx-tx, we can go forward and do some more advanced parsing.

 Download the Adafruit GPS library.
 This library does a lot of the 'heavy lifting' required for receiving data from GPS modules, such as reading the streaming data in a background interrupt and auto-magically parsing it.
-To download it, visit the GitHub repository or just click below
+To see the code, visit the GitHub repository

 Since all GPS's output NMEA sentences and often for our projects we need to extract the actual data from them, we've simplified the task tremendously when using the Adafruit GPS library.
 By having the library read, store and parse the data in a background interrupt it becomes trivial to query the library and get the latest updated information without any icky parsing work.

-Open up the File→Examples→Adafruit_GPS→flora_parsing sketch and upload it to the Arduino.
+Open up the File→Examples→Adafruit_GPS→GPS_HardwareSerial_Parsing sketch and upload it to the Arduino.

 Then open up the serial monitor.